Choose the storage location for each index

 pathsetting within each remote volume stanza in

-indexes.confmust be unique to that cluster.
-For example, if indexes on one cluster use a particular remote volume, no index on any other cluster can uses the same remote volume.
+indexes.confmust be unique to the cluster or indexer.
+For example, if indexes on one cluster use a particular remote volume, no index on any other cluster or standalone indexer can uses the same remote volume.

 - All peer nodes on an indexer cluster must use the same SmartStore settings.